Configuring Listener Settings

 It is also worth noting that Cerberus remembers the settings for listeners that were previously detected but might have changed.
 For servers that have dynamic addresses that constantly change or cycle between a range of addresses, Cerberus will “remember” the old values and apply those instead of the “Default” settings if that listener address is later detected again.

-Listeners can also be enabled or disabled from the main Cerberus FTP Server user listener:
+Listeners can also be enabled or disabled from the main Cerberus FTP Server "Listeners" page in the Server Manager:

 Select a listener and right-click.
 Click the Enable/Disable menu item to toggle enabling or disabling a listener.
 Disabled listeners will no longer accept connections.